decenterland/vision/README.md

 As there are NO renewal fees in dCENTRALAND there are also No refunds in dCENTRALAND.
 However, dCENTRALAND tokens are exchangable should you wish to transfer your citizenship, private storage space and voting priviledge to another person.
 Decenterland, as a DAO, does recognize robots as citizens.
 Robots, providing they are not bad actors as defined by the community, are welcome to hold decenterland citizenship and / or vote in DAO elections.

 ###################
 Holding decenterland gives you privelidges that will escalate as the project expands. decenterland is a DAO.
 Holding decenterland gives you the power of one PIONEER vote.
 As decenterland matures and expands further PIONEER bonus priviledges will manifest as directed directly by PIONEER voting.
 Voting is not a mandatory requirement of recieving priviledge.
+Voting is both a reward in and of itself and incentivized with rewards distributed after voting.

 ###################
 If you are a developer or a keen PIONNER send message to dcent@tuta.io with dECENTERLAND in the subject